 The Great British Dog Walk

-Take part in a fun-filled sponsored walk that transforms the lives of deaf people.
-It is a great way to safely explore a stunning location with your friends and family (with or without a dog!) and help deaf people to leave loneliness behind.
+Take part in a fun-filled sponsored walk, in a beautiful location, with (or without) your dog and help deaf people to leave loneliness behind.

 Free dog bandana, walker certificate and